olddonkey/ODUIThreadGuard/README.md

 </p>

-ODUIThreadGuard is a guard to help me check if you make UI changes not in main thread
+ODUIThreadGuard is a guard to help me check if you make UI changes not in main thread.
+Highly recommand you add this file to your project as early as possible.

 ## Features